Achilles Tendonitis: Mesenchymal Stem Cell Mechanisms and Supportive Dynamics

-- Precision ultrasound-guided percutaneous administration
+- Minimally invasive percutaneous administration

-- Continuous monitoring of treatment parameters
+- Monitoring of treatment parameters

-Targeted Physical Therapy
+Physical Therapy Integration

 - Eccentric loading and tendon remodeling exercises